dotnet/docs/docs/spark/tutorials/get-started.md

 > * Write your first .NET for Apache Spark application
 > * Build and run your simple .NET for Apache Spark application

-To see a video explaining the steps above, checkout the [.NET for Apache Spark 101 video series](https://channel9.msdn.com/Series/NET-for-Apache-Spark-101/Run-Your-First-NET-for-Apache-Spark-App).
+To see a video explaining the steps above, check out the [.NET for Apache Spark 101 video series](https://channel9.msdn.com/Series/NET-for-Apache-Spark-101/Run-Your-First-NET-for-Apache-Spark-App).

 Check out the resources page to learn more.
 > [!div class="nextstepaction"]